 Shoulder replacement can take different forms:

 Full recovery depends on the type of surgery, the degree of damage, and the patient’s healing capacity.
-With all shoulder procedures, physical therapy will be a part of your rehabilitation.
+As with all shoulder procedures, physical therapy will be a part of your rehabilitation.
 With stabilization, most patients can return to full use of the shoulder in three to four months.
 With rotator cuff repair, typical recovery is four to six months, but the shoulder will continue to improve far longer than that.
-In replacements, most daily activities can be resumed in three months, although certain sports and heavier workouts will need to wait for up to six months.
+In replacements, the patient can resume most daily activities in three months, although certain sports.
+Heavier workouts will need to wait for up to six months.

-Shoulder surgery is very successful, returning function and eliminating pain.
-Since the procedures are increasingly done with minimally invasive techniques the risks of issues such as infection and unusual bleeding are relatively low.
+As a matter of fact, shoulder surgery is very successful, returning function and eliminating pain.
+Since the procedures use minimally invasive techniques, the risks of issues such as infection and unusual bleeding are relatively low.
 Otherwise, the risks with shoulder surgery are the same as with any other surgery.

 At Advanced Orthopedics & Hand Surgery, we view surgery as the last option.
-We first treat shoulder injuries and chronic pain with physical therapy, cortisone injections, anti-inflammatory medications, and with a change in behaviors causing shoulder strain.
+At first, treat shoulder injuries and chronic pain with physical therapy, cortisone injections, anti-inflammatory medications, and with a change in behaviors causing shoulder strain.
 But when these treatments don’t solve the problem, surgery is often the only remaining option if the patient wants to have full use of his or her shoulder again.